Aaryamann171/bulls_and_cows/README.md

-# bulls_and_cows
+# Bulls & Cows
-Python implementation of the infamous bulls & cows game
+Python implementation of the infamous game with the same name.